Menu

 Assistant Vice Presidents

-Assistant Vice President for Communications: Boseul (Jenny) Jeong is an associate at Morris, Manning & Martin LLP.
+Assistant Vice President for Community Affairs: Boseul (Jenny) Jeong is an associate at Morris, Manning & Martin LLP.
 She received her JD at the George Washington University Law School where she served as an Online Editor of The George Washington Law Review.
 She has been serving on the APABA-DC Educational Fund (AEF) board in various capacities as well.
 She was also on the Board of Asian Pacific American Law Students Association at GW and National Asian Pacific American Law Students Association while she was in law school.
 She is from Seoul, South Korea and earned her bachelor's degree from the George Washington University’s Elliott School of International Affairs.

 Assistant Vice President for Education: Andrew Guiang is an associate at Williams & Connolly LLP.
-His practice involves a broad range of litigation matters in trial courts, appellate courts, and federal agencies.
+His practice involves a broad range of litigation in trial courts, appellate courts, and federal agencies.
 Before joining the firm, Andrew clerked for the Honorable James B. Loken of the United States Court of Appeals for the Eighth Circuit and the Honorable Brian M. Cogan of the United States District Court for the Eastern District of New York.
-Andrew is a graduate of Cornell Law School and Georgetown University.
+Andrew earned his J.D. from Cornell Law School and his B.S. in Foreign Service from Georgetown University.
 Before attending law school, Andrew worked as a teacher through Teach for America and Minneapolis Public Schools.

 Assistant Vice President for Membership: Andrew Paik is an associate in the Washington, D.C. office of Latham & Watkins LLP, where he serves on the Associates Committee.
 He was previously a member of the firm’s Recruiting Committee and a local leader of the Asian and Middle Eastern Lawyers Group.
 Mr. Paik’s practice focuses on antitrust review of mergers and acquisitions, antitrust investigations and enforcement matters, and antitrust litigation.
 Mr. Paik earned his JD at Harvard Law School, where he served as an Economics Teaching Fellow and was a student attorney in the Harvard Criminal Justice Institute.

-Committee Chairs
+Committee and Forum Chairs

 In-House Counsel Committee

 In-House Counsel Committee Co-Chair: Mary Kim is the General Counsel and Secretary of the Board of Directors of Draper (The Charles Stark Draper Laboratory, Inc.), a science and technology innovator in aerospace and defense.
 Prior to becoming General Counsel of Draper, Mary was an Assistant General Counsel and Director at General Dynamics Corporation, a Fortune 100 company with operations in technologies, marine and combat systems, and aerospace and aviation.
 Prior to joining General Dynamics, Mary worked as an associate and then counsel at two large law firms in Washington, D.C.
 She received her BA from Yale University and her JD from Georgetown University Law Center, where she was the Notes Editor for the Georgetown Law Journal.
+Mary also serves as the In-House Counsel Committee liaison to the Practicing Attorney Resources Committee.

 Partners & Senior Counsel Committee